 • Improves Postprandial Glucose Control

-In human studies, allulose has been shown to significantly lower blood sugar levels after meals when consumed with carbohydrates [1,4].
+In human studies, allulose consumed with carbohydrate-containing meals has been shown to reduce the post-meal blood sugar spike [1,4].

-• Reduces Abdominal Fat and Improves Metabolic Markers
+• May Reduce Abdominal Fat and Improve Metabolic Markers

-A 12-week study in humans demonstrated that daily consumption of allulose led to reductions in visceral fat and improved metabolic health [2].
+A 12-week study in overweight adults found that daily consumption of 7-10g of allulose was associated with modest reductions in body fat and improvements in certain metabolic markers [2].
+RARE Gum provides 2g per serving.

 • Gentle On Your Gut